 So, it’s important to select an executive candidate who shares the values and ethical standards of your company, but how can you tell?
 Everyone wants to look good in the job interview, and even executives will nod and agree with ideas that they really don’t care about.

 In order to find an executive hire who is professionally and ethically competent, you need to examine their past actions, the reasoning that led to these actions and the ethical code that will inform their actions in the future.
 Basically, you need to use some awesome executive interview questions.
+Don't forget to also use a best-in-class executive recruiting software system to make the entire pipeline management a breeze.

 How to Evaluate Past Actions